jiriklepl/ParCo2024-artifact/scripts/README.md

 - [run-measurements-GPU.sh](run-measurements-GPU.sh): Script for running the measurements on GPU.

   This script runs the measurements of Polybench/GPU in 10 repetitions with a warm-up run.
-The measured wall-clock times are stored in the `data` directory in the `PolyBenchGPU-Noarr` directory.
+The measured wall-clock times are stored in the [results/PolyBenchGPU/data](../results/PolyBenchGPU/data) directory.
 The log files are stored in the same format as in [run-measurements-CPU.sh](run-measurements-CPU.sh).

 - [validate-CPU.sh](validate-CPU.sh): Script for validating the implementations of the algorithms for CPU.